 Every job saved by PPP loans cost taxpayers between $170,000 and $257,000, which is nearly double what Biden’s student debt forgiveness would have.

-Right-Wing media unfairly blamed Biden for gas prices and praised Trump for lower prices during the pandemic
+Right-Wing media unfairly blamed Biden for gas prices and praised Trump for lower prices during the pandemic.
+Presidents don't set gas prices, and many people were not travelling during the pandemic.

 Image